autoplot/documentation/javadoc/org/autoplot/datasource/DataSourceEditorPanel.md

+# org.autoplot.datasource.DataSourceEditorPanel

-# org.autoplot.datasource.DataSourceEditorPanelInterface for discovering a GUI editor for an URL.
+Interface for discovering a GUI editor for an URL.
  Note the correct order to use a GUI is:
  <tt>
     reject( String uri ) is the URI close enough that we can create an editor for it?
 Editors that never reject, "allow discovery"